C. difficile infection

 - Mild abdominal cramping and tenderness

-In severe cases, people tend to become dehydrated and may need hospitalization.
-C. difficile causes the colon to become inflamed (colitis) and sometimes may form patches of raw tissue that can bleed or produce pus (pseudomembranous colitis).
+People who have a severe C. difficile infection tend to become dehydrated and may need to be hospitalized.
+C. difficile can cause the colon to become inflamed and sometimes form patches of raw tissue that can bleed or produce pus.
 Signs and symptoms of severe infection include: